thna2020/banking-system/img/README.md

-Images included in all versions
+Images used in all versions